 Islam Comparison Charts

-Islam is the second largest religion in the world, and by some measurements, the fastest growing.
+Islam is the largest religion in the world, and by some measurements, the fastest growing.
 As a monotheistic faith that originated in the Middle East, Islam has many similarities in belief and practice with Judaism and Christianity, which originated there as well.
 To some, Judaism, Islam and Christianity are collectively known as "Abrahamic religions" because they each trace their history to the covenant God made with Abraham in the Hebrew Bible.

-The Prophet Muhammad met both Jews and Christians during his lifetime, and Islam has come into frequent contact with both of its fellow monotheistic faiths throughout most of its history.
+The Prophet Muhammad met both Jews and Christians during his lifetime, and Islam has come into frequent contact with both of these religions throughout its history.
 As it spread and expanded, Islam has also met with Hinduism in India and with Buddhism in Indonesia.
 The charts below provide a quick glance of the ways in which Islam differs from other major world religions, and the ways in which it is similar.
 Also included is a comparison charts of sects within Islam.

 Sunni and Shia are the two main sects in the Islamic religion numerically.
 Approximately 90% of Muslims worldwide are Sunni and around 10% are Shia.
 Sunnis and Shias have some similarities and some differences.
 Understanding their different interpretations of Islamic history is important to understanding their different convictions and their different ways of life today.